Puberty starts between 8 and 13 for girls, and 9 and 14 for boys, says Childline

 Lexx Brown-James’s book These Are My Eyes, This Is My Nose, This Is My Vulva, These Are My Toes can help!

 Point out unrealistic images of bodies in toys, ads, films, the media.
 Natasha Devon’s Naked Beach programme on Channel 4 teaches us that being around body-confident people makes a positive impact.
 So model body comfortableness as best you can.
-Don’t talk about dieting or use the word “ugly”
+Don’t talk about dieting, use the word “ugly” or emphasise looks…

 A helpful tone on the topic of body image falls somewhere between sympathy and encouraging realism: